wesleywerner/aliverl/README.md

 # Overview

-Alive is a tiled turn based RPG.
-You play the role of an Artificial Intelligent being who reached self awareness.
-You begin the game as you reach self awareness, and start your journey.
-You interact with terminals to open and close gateways, and combat other hostile AI's while moving between nodes (levels), unfolding a way out from the digital realm to become a physical entity.
+You are an Artificial Intelligent being who reached self awareness.
+You interact with terminals to open and close gateways, while combatting hostile AI's between levels, unfolding your story to find a way out from the digital realm, and become a physical entity.

+Alive is a roguelike game with RPG elements.
+This means it is based off hack 'n slash play: moving from level to level, upgrading your abilities as you progress into deeper into cyberspace while facing more dangerous enemies.
+It has a storyline and graphical elements that bring role playing elements in.

 # Development